-A member of staff contacted the CQC to raise safeguarding concerns regarding the quality of care on Cedar Ward (Trauma & Orthopaedics).
+Significant Issue Description Remedial Action Taken/To be Taken ESR and Staff Registration In October 2013 CQC highlighted an elevated risk regarding the composite risk rating of ESR items relating to the recording of staff registration.
+A process for recording and monitoring professional registrations with the Health and Care Professions Council (HCPC) and General Pharmacy Council (GPC) had not been identified prior to this date and as a result any information regarding this within ESR was only at point of recruitment and therefore not updated.
+October 2013: a report from ESR suggested that whilst the monitoring had not taken place all staff employed that required HCPC and GPC registration were up-to-date with their registrations.
+The process already in place for monitoring NMC and GMC registrations was adopted; therefore reports are run and managers are informed if their staff have out of date registrations.
+The ESR system was updated with the correct information on registration status.
+A subsequent audit into registrations undertaken by the trust's internal auditors provided satisfactory assurance that internal control systems and processes in place were generally sound and was generally being applied consistently and effectively.
+Whistleblowing Alerts A member of staff contacted the CQC to raise safeguarding concerns regarding the quality of care on Cedar Ward (Trauma &amp; Orthopaedics).
 A member of staff from Allebone ward (General Medicine) contacted the CQC regarding nurse staffing concerns.
 This was followed a week later, by a former patient raising concerns with the CQC regarding quality of care and leadership issues on Allebone Ward.

-Quality of care issues on Brampton Ward (Care of the Frail Elderly) were raised with the CQC

-- The quality of care on Cedar Ward has improved significantly since the initial concerns were raised.
+Quality of care issues on Brampton Ward (Care of the Frail Elderly) were raised with the CQC The quality of care on Cedar Ward has improved significantly since the initial concerns were raised.
 Two weekly meetings were held with the staff and a number of actions implemented.
-The Trust awaits the outcome from the multi-agency safeguarding investigation led by Northamptonshire County Council (NCC) in conjunction with the CCG and the Trust. - The quality of care on Allebone Ward is improving slowly as a result of 2 weekly meetings with staff. - The issues identified on Brampton Ward are being addressed by the team, and being monitored via 2 weekly meetings with staff.
-The outcome of the internal investigation is awaited. - Matrons conducted a series of 15 step peer review audits across the Trust following the Cedar safeguarding notification to identify if there were any other safeguarding areas of concern.
-None were identified. - The audits originally undertaken by the Matrons have been streamlined into one 15 step audit, conducted on a monthly basis.
-The results are fed into a refined Nursing & Midwifery Quality Dashboard, with the aim that these are shared with ward staff and used as an improvement tool - The 15 step audit methodology has been expanded considerably to provide the Trust with its new Chief Inspector of Hospitals mock self-assessment audit, entitled QuEST (Quality Effectiveness Safety Team) - There has been a re-defining of the Director of Nursing, Midwifery & Patient Services' portfolio to enable her to focus on enhancing the standards of nursing/midwifery care delivered across the Trust
+The Trust awaits the outcome from the multi-agency safeguarding investigation led by Northamptonshire County Council (NCC) in conjunction with the CCG and the Trust.
+The quality of care on Allebone Ward is improving slowly as a result of 2 weekly meetings with staff.
+The issues identified on Brampton Ward are being addressed by the team, and being monitored via 2 weekly meetings with staff.
+The outcome of the internal investigation is awaited.
+Matrons conducted a series of 15 step peer review audits across the Trust following the Cedar safeguarding notification to identify if there were any other safeguarding areas of concern.
+None were identified.

+Significant Issue Description Remedial Action Taken/To be Taken The audits originally undertaken by the Matrons have been streamlined into one 15 step audit, conducted on a monthly basis.
+The results are fed into a refined Nursing &amp; Midwifery Quality Dashboard, with the aim that these are shared with ward staff and used as an improvement tool The 15 step audit methodology has been expanded considerably to provide the Trust with its new Chief Inspector of Hospitals mock self-assessment audit, entitled QuEST (Quality Effectiveness Safety Team) There has been a re-defining of the Director of Nursing, Midwifery &amp; Patient Services'